A caesarean section (C-section) is an elective or emergency operation used to help babies be born.

 You may need an elective caesarean section if:

-you have other health problems, which means a caesarean section is safer for you
+- you have other health issues, which means a caesarean section is safer for you

 If your obstetrician thinks it may be the best option for you and your baby, you can talk about it and decide together.

 You may go into labour and expect to give birth vaginally, then find you need a caesarean section.
 This is called an emergency caesarean section, although often it isn’t as dramatic or last-minute as the name suggests.

 Around 17 in 100 births are by emergency caesarean.

 You may need an emergency caesarean section if:

 - your baby’s head is too big for your pelvis, or in the wrong position